habieber/Dreamscape/README.md

 # :satellite: Upcoming Features

-- Implement a voice to text feature of transcribing voice memos of dream descriptions
+- [:x:] Implement a voice to text feature of transcribing voice memos of dream descriptions
-- Implement feature for saving generated dream images directly in app
+- [:x:]Implement feature for saving generated dream images directly in app
-- Add functionality for sharing your dream images on social media platforms
+- [:x:]Add functionality for sharing your dream images on social media platforms